-Apple colored logo gave rise to rumors and speculations that the company supported members of sexual minorities.
-Generally supporting LGBT community the firm didn’t intend to demonstrate it with the logo.
-If homosexuals chose rainbow as their sign, it had nothing to do with multi-colored Apple logo.
+Apple’s colored logo gave rise to rumors and speculations that the company supported members of sexual minorities.
+Generally supporting the LGBT community the firm didn’t intend to demonstrate it with the logo.
+If homosexuals chose the rainbow as their sign, it had nothing to do with the multi-colored Apple logo.
 Rob had created the icon long before these events.

 Those who like discerning hidden meanings in everything claimed that the rainbow-striped apple is a tribute to an Englishman Alan Turing, famous mathematician and cryptologist.

-Alan tried to fight fascism using his knowledge and skills, breaking codes of secret organizations.
-When World War II was over Turing became involved into the research of artificial intelligence.
-But his scientific work didn’t save Alan from criminal conviction for homosexuality.
+Alan tried to fight fascism using his knowledge and skills, breaking the codes of secret organizations.
+When World War II was over Turing became involved in the research of artificial intelligence.
+But his scientific work didn’t save Alan from a criminal conviction for homosexuality.
 The scientist had to make a tough choice: two years in prison or hormone therapy.
 In addition to that Alan was prevented from doing cryptography.
-In the end Turing adopted a very reclusive way of life.
-At the age of 41 he committed suicide by biting a poisoned apple.
+In the end, Turing adopted a very reclusive way of life.
+At the age of 41, he committed suicide by biting a poisoned apple.

 The Apple logo designer invites not to look for hidden meanings in the logo color scheme.
 Rob claims that the logo he developed reflected the sphere of the company’s activities.
 Apple produced PC with color monitors, that is why the apple was colored.
 A display of that time could generate six colors.
 The comparison of the apple logo and rainbow is irrelevant as the rainbow consists of seven colors, not six.
 Green was the main color for Janoff, he meant it to be in the first place.
 The arrangement of the other colors was random.